gitlabhq/gitlabhq/CONTRIBUTING.md

 If you are an expert in a particular area, it makes it easier to find issues to work on.
-You can also subscribe to those labels to receive an email each time an issue is labelled with a subject label corresponding to your expertise.
+You can also subscribe to those labels to receive an email each time an issue is labeled with a subject label corresponding to your expertise.

 Examples of subject labels are ~wiki, ~"container registry", ~ldap, ~api, ~issues, ~"merge requests", ~labels, and ~"container registry".